Hiit Cardio

 HIIT vs Steady-State Cardio: Which Burns More Fat?

-• Equipment Needed: None (optional yoga mat for comfort)
+• Equipment Needed: No equipment required (optional: mat for comfort)

 Warm-Up (5 Minutes)